 - Mix baking soda and water to form a thick paste.

-- Rub the paste over stains, especially tough ones, using a soft white microfiber cloth.
-Rub gently because this could damage your floor.
+- Rub the paste over your stubborn stains using a soft white microfiber cloth.
+Rub gently to avoid scratches.
 The abrasive nature of baking soda will aid in removing and lifting the stains.

 - Baking soda residue should be removed by wiping it with a different, clean microfiber cloth.